 Here is a list of factors lenders consider.

 Let’s look at the pros and cons of business loans to help you decide whether a business loan is right for you.

 By taking out a business loan, it will help build your company’s financial credibility.
-By doing that, you may qualify for business loans with more favourable terms, higher credit limits and added credit from your suppliers.
+By doing that, you may qualify for small business loans with more favourable terms, higher credit limits and added credit from your suppliers.
 It will be a lot easier to get financing in the future when your business has a record of repaying debt.

 When you take out a business loan, any interest, fees and penalties that you pay related to the business loan are tax deductible expenses.
 That being said, it’s important to keep your personal and business expenses separate, as it will make it a lot easier when it comes to filing your taxes.

 Business loans tend to have much higher credit limits than personal loans.
 Although the amount your business is able to borrow largely depends on your income and the collateral you’re offering to the lender.

 In many cases, your company must be incorporated to qualify for business loans.
 This can be a costly expense for businesses just starting out.
 Some lenders though may approve business loans to sole proprietorships, although the terms may not be as favourable since there’s generally less competition among lenders.